transafeailab/nnv/examples/artifact/HSCC2023/README.md

 Note: You might have to create the ~/opt/ directory using mkdir ~/opt first.

-Move into the directory and extract the content
+Move into the directory and extract the content.

       cd ~/opt/
       tar -xzvf gurobi10.0.0_linux64.tar.gz
       rm gurobi10.0.0_linux64.tar.gz

-2) Setting up the environment variables
+2) Setting up the environment variables.

 Open the `~/.bashrc` file.